moecr7/Carrer-advancement-with-scikit-learn/README.md

 # Career Advancement with Scikit-Learn

-This repository focuses on leveraging Scikit-Learn for career advancement through practical machine learning applications.
+This repository focuses on leveraging Scikit-Learn for career advancement with 0.95 accuracy through practical machine learning applications.

 ## Repository Contents
 This repository includes: